Substance Abuse (SAB)

 SAB 220.
 Group Techniques/Therapy.
 3.0 Credits.
 Class-2.0.
 Clinical-0.0.
 Lab-2.0.
 Work-0.0

-This course provides a practical guide to diverse methods of group therapy models used in the specific treatment of substance abuse and addiction.
-Emphasis is placed on the theory and practice of group therapy models specifically designed to treat the cognitive distortions of addiction and substance abuse.
-Upon completion, students should be able to skillfully practice the group dynamics and techniques formulated for substance abuse and addiction.
+This course provides a practical guide to diverse methods of group therapy models used in the specific treatment of substance use disorders and addiction.
+Emphasis is placed on the theory and practice of group therapy models specifically designed to treat substance use disorders and addiction.
+Upon completion, students should be able to skillfully practice the group dynamics and techniques formulated for substance use disorders and addiction.

 SAB 230.
 Family Therapy.
 3.0 Credits.
 Class-2.0.
 Clinical-0.0.
 Lab-2.0.
 Work-0.0

-This course covers the theories and models of family systems therapy as designed for families affected by substance abuse and addiction.
+This course covers the theories and models of family systems therapy as designed for families affected by substance use and addiction.
 Emphasis is placed on structures and procedures necessary for successful family therapy, including the needs, types of resistance, and individual family dynamics.
-Upon completion, students should be able to understand and identify dynamics and patterns unique to families affected by substance abuse and the appropriate model of treatment.
+Upon completion, students should be able to understand and identify dynamics and patterns unique to families affected by substance use and addiction, as well as the appropriate model of treatment.

-This course introduces systems of professional standards, values, and issues in substance abuse counseling.
-Topics include confidentiality, assessment of personal values, professional responsibilities, competencies, and ethics relative to multicultural counseling and research.
-Upon completion, students should be able to understand and discuss multiple ethical issues applicable to counseling and apply various decision-making models to current issues.
+This course introduces systems of diversity, ethics, and trends in addiction and recovery.
+Topics include confidentiality, assessment of personal values, professional responsibilities, competencies, and ethics relative to multicultural service provision.
+Upon completion, students should be able to apply and discuss multiple diversity and ethical scenarios applicable to addiction and recovery services.
 This course is a unique concentration requirement of the Substance Abuse concentration in the Human Services Technology program.